Welcome to the Cyveillance Weekly Trends Report

 - A federal advisory workgroup that makes privacy and security recommendations to the Office of the National Coordinator for Health IT has officially re-launched with a new name, new members, and new topics to tackle in the coming months.
 The Privacy and Security Workgroup, formerly known as the Privacy and Security Tiger Team, will tackle such issues as secure and private interoperability of health data and the privacy concerns related to big data.

-- One of the largest U.S. retailers confirmed a breach that started in early September involving a “new form” of malware that infected the company’s payment card systems.
+- One of the largest U.S. retailers confirmed a breach that started in early September involving a “new form” of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. that infected the company’s payment card systems.
 The breach was detected by the company’s IT team on October.
 9th, which immediately led to a full investigation with the help of a leading IT security firm.
 Compromised information included debit and credit card numbers.
 Based on the forensic investigation to date, no personal information, debit card PINs, e-mail addresses or Social Security numbers were obtained by the hackers.
 The retailer also said there’s no evidence that its online customers were impacted by the breach.
 The malware used in the attack was undetectable by current anti-virus systems.

 Legal and Regulations

 - Twitter is suing the government in U.S. District Court in California, claiming that the government restrictions on the dissemination of U.S. government requests for user data violate the First Amendment.
 The government argues that the more is known about its sources and methods in collecting national security data, the less secure the nation will be.